-Osaka may not spring to mind as a TEFL hotspot, but Japan’s third largest city has a lot to offer those who can see beyond the bright lights of Tokyo.
+Osaka may not spring to mind as a TEFL hotspot, but Japan’s third-largest city has a lot to offer those who can see beyond the bright lights of Tokyo.

-The town is well known as the commercial hub of the Kansai region and has a reputation for having good natured, easy going citizens and an earthy, wholesome cuisine.
-It has several historical and cultural must-see-spots and can match any modern city for facilities and recreation.
+The town is well known as the commercial hub of the Kansai region and has a reputation for having good-natured, easy-going citizens and an earthy, wholesome cuisine.
+It has several historical and cultural must-see spots and can match any modern city for facilities and recreation.
 In fact, Osaka is second only to Tokyo for entertainment, shopping, and transport.

 However, the town does have a reputation for being the capital’s ugly sister; it suffered terrible bombing raids during WWII, and much of its ancient charm has been replaced by huge quantities of concrete, which some visitors find quite bland.
-But the city has in many ways turned this lack of urbanity to its advantage; there is a peculiar style to the place that gives it a distinctly sci-fi look, especially at night when the streets come alive with flashing neon signs, beckoning residents and tourists alike with promises of fine dining and good times.
+But the city has in many ways turned this lack of urbanity to its advantage; there is a particular style to the place that gives it a distinct sci-fi look, especially at night when the streets come alive with flashing neon signs, beckoning residents and tourists alike with promises of fine dining and good times.

 Some of the city’s highlights include; Osaka-jō and its surrounding park, Osaka Aquarium with its huge whale shark, the spectacular nightscapes of the Dōtombori area, and the amazing Open Air Museum of Old Japanese Farmhouses.
 But Osaka has a lot more to offer than the sum of its attractions; like Tokyo, Osaka is a place to be lived in, and a meander around its streets can be just as rewarding as any structured sightseeing tour.

 Teaching English in Osaka